 - Once an Episode: At the end of almost every YouTube video, Avi will always say, "Don't forget to subscribe" in a deep voice.

-- The Oner: Most of their YouTube videos consist of the group sitting on a couch in front of a stationary camera and singing live.
+- The Oner: Some of their early YouTube videos consist of the group sitting on a couch in front of a stationary camera and singing live.

-- Performance Video: They have several of these, for example the video for their cover of Fleet Foxes' "White Winter Hymnal."
+- Performance Video: They have several of these, such as the video for their cover of Fleet Foxes' "White Winter Hymnal."